Where Tennessee turns for leadership.

-Discover ways to lead and serve with Nashville as your primary laboratory, seeing firsthand how our growing city deals with dilemmas and opportunities.
-Your field placement will help you gain valuable understanding of diverse policy issues.
-Join your classmates in the nation's capital and learn the framework of the Constitution from people with influence, and travel to Detroit and learn about the city in an immersive experience.
-You’ll discover that inspiration is not without the difficulties and complexities of poverty, race and money.
-Build critical skill in leadership, communication and conflict resolution.
-Our experts will lead you along the way.
+Discover ways to lead and serve with the State of Tennessee as your primary laboratory, providing a firsthand view of how this vibrant and growing state deals with dilemmas and opportunities.
+Accordingly, cities, counties, businesses, and public and private organizations offer countless opportunities for field placements designed to help students gain a valuable understanding of diverse policy issues.
+Join your classmates for immersive learning experiences throughout the state in cities like Chattanooga, Knoxville, Memphis, and Nashville, as well as many of Tennessee’s smaller cities, towns, and rural communities to learn the dynamics of leadership and governance in a variety of contexts and to explore how the policy development process works from current leaders.
+You will have the opportunity to discover that inspiration is not without the difficulties and complexities of poverty, race and economics.
+The program facilitates the building of critical skills in leadership, communication and conflict resolution.
+Our faculty and community experts will lead you along the way.

-One year can change your life.
+One year can change your life and your career trajectory.
 Join us as we work together to engage, equip, and empower those who strive to serve the common good.

 Application Form: Available online.